Help for Planning Your Trip

 Eastern Montana is an area of vast rolling plains.
 Grasslands with few trees dominate the landscape.
 Huge wheat farms and cattle ranches are common.

-In central Montana, the plains are dotted with small mountain ranges.Cattle ranching is a way of life.
+In central Montana, the plains are dotted with small mountain ranges.Cattle ranching and farming are a way of life.
 Mule deer and antelope roam the prairies throughout this region.

 Western Montana is a region of magnificent mountains.
 Welcome to the Rocky Mountains.
 The Absaroka Range near Livingston is covered with snow much of the year and peaks reach over 11,000 feet in elevation.
 The wild and pristine landscape is home to mountain lion and grizzly bear.

 Rainfall is low in most areas, ofen less than 13 inches, annually.
 Temperatures in western mountain valleys are generally moderate the year-round.
 In eastern areas, on the plains, days can be very hot in the summer and very cold in winter.

 When visiting, get ready for exciting historical and cultural places.
 Wonderful museums are found in cities, big and small.
 In the great Montana outdoors, fishing, hunting, camping, and skiing are popular activities.
 It’s an ideal and fun place to vacation.